Pin GitHub Actions to commit SHAs

 Do this

 Third-party actions are pinned to an immutable 40-character commit SHA, with the human-readable version kept as a trailing comment so Dependabot and Renovate still track upgrades.
-A compromised upstream tag can no longer silently change the code that runs under your workflow's secrets and GITHUB_TOKEN.123
+A compromised upstream tag can no longer silently change the code that runs under your workflow's secrets and GITHUB_TOKEN.1

-Pinned to an immutable SHA
+Pinned to an immutable SHA (real SHAs, copy them)

 steps:

-- uses: actions/checkout@<40-char-sha> # v4.2.2
+- uses: actions/checkout@9c091bb21b7c1c1d1991bb908d89e4e9dddfe3e0 # v7.0.0

-- uses: pnpm/action-setup@<40-char-sha> # v4.1.0
+- uses: actions/setup-node@249970729cb0ef3589644e2896645e5dc5ba9c38 # v6.5.0

 Avoid this